$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Bredon motivic cohomology ring of real numbers

-for $N>>0,$ therefore the products of $\alpha$ with 1) and 4) above are zero.
-Similarly, using division by $x_3$ we find the products of $\alpha$ with 3) is zero.
+for $N>>0,$ therefore the products of $\alpha$ with form 1. and form 4. above are zero.
+Similarly, using division by $x_3$ we find the products of $\alpha$ with form 3. is zero.
 In the end we find

-so multiplication of $\alpha$ with 2) is zero. \end{proof} From \cite{DV1} we have that and the difference between these two rings is that $H^\star_{Br,K}(pt,\Z/2)$ has a bigger set of nilpotents.
-Another difference is that the nilpotents in $H^\star_{Br,K}(pt,\Z/2)$ do not necessarily have zero products as we can see from $\theta_1\theta_3\neq 0$.
-We can also write the $RO(C_2\times \Sigma_2)$-graded cohomology ring of a point as follows: \begin{theorem} We have a $\MMt$-algebra isomorphism The component $nilpotents_2$ (completely described in Section 3) contains strictly the component $nilpotents_1$ of Theorem \ref{d1} and its products are not necessary zero. \end{theorem} In Theorem \ref{d1} the products in each of the modules of the sum are already given above in the text (the products between non-nilpotents follow from \cite{BH}; the products from nilpotents are described in this section).
+so multiplication of $\alpha$ with form 2. is zero. \end{proof} From \cite{DV1} we have that We showed above that one difference between these two rings is that $H^\star_{Br,K}(pt,\Z/2)$ has a bigger set of nilpotents.
+Another difference is that the nilpotents in $H^\star_{Br,K}(pt,\Z/2)$ do not necessarily have zero products as we can easily see from $\theta_1\theta_3\neq 0$ (\cite{BH}).

+We can write the $RO(C_2\times \Sigma_2)$-graded cohomology ring of a point as follows: \begin{theorem} We have a $\MMt$-algebra isomorphism The component $nilpotents_2$ (completely described in Section 3 and summarized in Theorem \ref{tc}) contains strictly the component $nilpotents_1$ of Theorem \ref{d1} and its products are not necessary zero.
+The relations that are satisfied in this ring are the relations \ref{rl}. \end{theorem} In Theorem \ref{d1} the products in each of the direct sum components are already given above in the text (the products between non-nilpotents follow from \cite{BH}; the products from nilpotents are described in this section).
 The products between nilpotents and the subring component are also nilpotent, but their description in terms of the chosen nilpotent generators is not in general trivial and can be very complicated.
 We give in the appendix few of these products that we used in the main text.
-We expect that the remaining products follow using similar ideas.